List of Princeton University people (government): Heads of state and government

 Four Presidents of the United States have had connections to Princeton.
-Princeton alumni and former students have served as heads of government in Bangladesh, Belgium, Peru, Senegal, and South Korea.
+Princeton alumni and former students have served as heads of government in Bangladesh, Belgium, New South Wales (Australia), Peru, Senegal, and South Korea.

 Vice presidents

 Three Vice Presidents of the United States and one Vice-President of Kenya have attended Princeton.

 Cabinet members and senior ministers

 This lists Cabinet members and other senior ministers to national governments.
 Most associated with Princeton have been members of the Cabinet of the United States, but Princetonians have also served in the Cabinets of Canada, Colombia, Costa Rica, Germany, Greece, Haiti, Mexico, the Netherlands, Saudi Arabia, South Africa, and Turkey.
 John C. Breckinridge served in the Cabinet of the Confederate States of America, the nation proclaimed by the rebelling Southern states during the American Civil War.

 Central bankers

 This is a list of people associated with Princeton who have held senior positions within central banks.
 Several Princetonians have held senior positions within the Federal Reserve System, the central bank of the United States; two (Ben Bernanke and Paul Volcker) have served as Chairman.
 Another, Nicholas Biddle, served as President of the Second Bank of the United States.
 Several have served in non-U.S. central banks, as well.